kdeldycke/awesome-iam/README.md

 ## Secret Management

+Resources on the architecture, software and hardware allowing the storage and usage of secrets, while maintaining the chain of trust.

 - [Secret at Scale at Netflix](https://www.youtube.com/watch?v=K0EOPddWpsE) ([slides](https://rwc.iacr.org/2018/Slides/Mehta.pdf)) - Solution based on blind signatures.
 - [High Availability in Google's Internal KMS](https://www.youtube.com/watch?v=5T_c-lqgjso) ([slides](https://rwc.iacr.org/2018/Slides/Kanagala.pdf)) - Not GCP's KMS, but the one at the core of their infrastructure.
 - [`vault`](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys.